Last Updated on July 22, 2021

-My solution was to sublet my apartment and live out of my camper van for my last few months before I began to travel.
+My solution was to sublet my apartment and live out of my camper van for the last few months before I began to travel.
 This change instantly saved me an extra $1000 a month.
 Life in the van was liberating and exhilarating and added value to my life.

 Now it’s time to ask yourself some questions about those pesky bills that arrive month after month.

 Can you find a cheaper monthly plan for your mobile phone?
-When was that last time you shopped around for a better insurance rate?
+When was the last time you shopped around for a better insurance rate?
 Do you really need your gym membership?
 Are you willing to get rid of your satellite, cable, or internet TV contract?